 And I developed my somewhat untraditional whipped roux frosting to be fool proof—no matter your level of kitchen experience, this recipe will work!

-If you don’t pair this red velvet cake with whipped roux frosting, I recommend using my Classic Buttercream recipe.
+If you don’t pair this cake with whipped roux frosting, I recommend using my Classic Buttercream recipe.
 Or a combination of the two!
-Sometimes when I make this a red velvet layer cake, I use the whipped roux frosting between the cake layers, then cover the whole cake in buttercream.
+Sometimes when I make this a layer cake, I use the whipped roux frosting between the cake layers, then cover the whole cake in buttercream.
 It’s absolutely to-die-for!

 You’re probably wondering about the unique name of this red velvet cake.
 “Lanallure” is a reference to one of my very favorite Classic Hollywood Stars, Miss Lana Turner.

 If you’re also a fan of Lana’s, then you probably already know where the name “Lanallure” comes from!